ivanursul/ivanursul/_posts/2018-11-25-trying-telegram-bots.markdown

 ### <a href="#deployment" name="deployment"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Deployment

-Our application is written in Java, has a Maven pom.xml, we package jar  together with all dependencies that we have
+Our application is written in Java, has a Maven [pom.xml](https://github.com/ivanursul/donations-bot/blob/master/pom.xml), we package jar together with all dependencies that we have using [maven-assembly-plugin](https://github.com/ivanursul/donations-bot/blob/master/pom.xml#L79)